gsbdarc/rcpedia_mockup/docs/_getting_started/jupyter.md

 If you are a non-GSB collaborator and don't have a SUNet, you must request full sponsorship to access Jupyter.
 You can learn more about SUNet ID sponsorship [here](https://uit.stanford.edu/service/sponsorship).

+!!! important
-{% include important.html content="JupyterHub instances on each `yen` server are independent of each other!
-If you launch a server on `yen2`, it will only use resources available on `yen2`" %}
+    JupyterHub instances on each `yen` server are independent of each other!
+If you launch a server on `yen2`, it will only use resources available on `yen2`

+!!! warning
-{% include warning.html content="JupyterHub does not work well on Safari - we recommend using a different browser" %}
+    JupyterHub does not work well on Safari - we recommend using a different browser

 ## Features of JupyterHub